 The Commercial Future Land Use designation comprises approximately 93.68 86.35 acres, representing 4.17-3.87% of the total land area within Palm Beach (Table 1-1).
 While only one (1) commercial category is specifically identified on the Future Land Use Plan Map, the Town provides for commercial uses at varying intensities under different zoning categories.
-Appropriate uses include a wide range of commercial retail, service, professional and business uses largely intended to serve Town residents.

-Appropriate uses include a wide range of commercial retail, service, professional and business uses largely intended to serve Town persons; hotels, motels and time-sharing uses; public uses and facilities; public and private schools; private group uses; and residential uses located above the ground floor.
+Appropriate uses include a wide range of commercial retail, service, professional and business uses largely intended to serve Town residents; hotels, motels and time-sharing uses; public uses and facilities; public and private schools; private group uses; and residential uses located above the ground floor.
 Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures being replaced.
 Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in Code Sections 18-237 and 18-238. land development regulations.

-These particular areas of commercial sector is generally limited to three (3) specific areas.
+The character of the Town's commercial sector is generally limited to three (3) specific areas.
 These particular areas of commercial use were originally created to serve Town residents and are historic.
-While the Town of Palm Beach, though, has always drawn visitors to the restaurants and retail areas, the massive expansion taking place in West Palm Beach has a direct and dramatic impact on all aspects of residents' quality of life.
-Therefore, efforts will be made to reduce negative impacts through ongoing analysis, data collection and effective protective measures. so they will continue to be regional attractions.
-The main commercial corridors and areas include Worth Avenue, Royal Poinciana Plaza and the mixed use development that was the former location of Bradley's Casino.
+While the Town of Palm Beach, though, has always drawn visitors to the restaurants and retail areas, the massive expansion rapid growth taking place in West Palm Beach has a direct and dramatic negative impact on all aspects of residents' quality of life.
+Therefore, efforts will be made to reduce negative impacts in quality through ongoing analysis, data collection and effective protective measures. so they will continue to be regional attractions.
+The main commercial corridors and areas include Worth Avenue, Royal Poinciana Plaza and the mixed-use development that was the former location of Bradley's Casino.